Aim for Security: Stay on Target

 In the event of a cybersecurity incident, its impact on your organization can appear in several critical areas.

-- Health, safety, and environmental (HSE): The stakes are high, raising concerns about potential injuries to personnel, building or equipment damage, or environmental impacts stemming from a compromised system.
+• Health, Safety, and Environmental (HSE): High impact, high visibility outcomes such as injuries to personnel, building or equipment damage, or environmental impacts stemming from a compromised system.

 To ensure each zone's security measures are up to par, the organization evaluates the current security state (SL-A) against the potential (SL-C) and works to address any discrepancies, possibly through upgrading equipment or enhancing safety protocols.
 This may involve upgrading components, implementing compensating measures, or reassessing target security levels.